Learn about our payment options and find the one that suits you best. And if you ever find you're struggling with your payments, we're here to help.

 A standing order pays us a set amount on a set date.
-Plus you get a discount of £40 per fuel1.
+Plus you get a yearly discount per fuel.
 Contact us if you'd like to pay this way so we can recommend a payment amount that will cover the energy you use.
 We'll send you a standing order form to fill in and check what you're paying to make sure it's the right amount.
 After it's set up, if you want to make changes to your standing order you'll need to contact your bank.

 You can also pay with a monthly swipe card.
 With these you pay an agreed amount on a set date each month.
 Get in touch if you're interested in either swipe card payment method.

 A Pay As You Go meter lets you prepay for your energy, so it's one of the best ways to budget for the energy you use.
 You can buy credit from your local Post Office or PayPoint outlet on a key or card, and use these to top up your gas or electricity meter.
 A Pay As You Go meter is an easy way to spread the cost of paying back any money you owe too.
 Your meter can take an agreed weekly amount towards any debt, alongside payment for your ongoing energy use.